LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization: Method

-During fine-tuning, the locations of core subnets may undergo dynamic shifts, as illustrated in Figure~\ref{fig:subnet_dynamics}.
 Although a small subset of neurons is consistently selected, peripheral components exhibit significant temporal variability.
-Fine-tuning with a static subnet risks model underfitting and neuron over-specialization.
-To address the issue, we introduce an asynchronous and periodic subnet re-localization mechanism that adapts to the evolving network topology.
+Freezing a fixed mask therefore invites under-fitting and over-specialization of the lucky prophase winners.
+To address the issue, we introduce an asynchronous periodic subnet re-localization mechanism that adapts to the evolving network topology.

-Naive periodic re-localization strategies can induce training instability and loss spikes \cite{lialin2023relorahighranktraininglowrank}.
-Furthermore, the storage requirements for $\overline{I}(\cdot),\overline{U}(\cdot)$ in a synchronous period would lead to a scaling of GPU memory overhead.
-Therefore, we propose \textit{asynchronous periodic localization} coupled with \textit{rewarmings of learning rate}.
-Consider a model $f$ with $L$ decoder layers $\{D_l\}_{l=0}^{L-1}$, where each layer $D_l$ contains $K$ linear layers $\{W_{l,k}\}_{k=1}^K$ with corresponding core subnets $\{S_{l,k}\}_{k=1}^K$.
-The training timeline is divided into time slots of $T$ steps, such that for time slots $[iT,(i+1)T), i=1,2,\ldots$, we: \looseness-1 \begin{enumerate} \item Compute $\overline{I}(\cdot),\overline{U}(\cdot)$ for layer $D_l$ in the time slot $[(kL+l-1)T, (kL+l)T), k\in \mathbb{N}$. \item Sequentially reselect $S_l$ by $s(\cdot)$ before step $t = (kL+l)T$, the end of time slots in 1. \end{enumerate} This yields a reselection period of $\overline{T} = LT$ for each layer.
-The asynchronous design ensures that at any step, there is exactly one decoder layer calculating $\overline{I}(\cdot),\overline{U}(\cdot)$ and one rewarming, which greatly reduces additional GPU memory overheads for importance score calculation.
-We also implement a learning rate rewarm-up to further enhance training stability.
-Formally, the learning rate at step $t$ is:
+Naive periodic learning strategies can induce training instability and loss spikes \cite{lialin2023relorahighranktraininglowrank}.
+Furthermore, the storage requirements of $\overline{I}(\cdot),\overline{U}(\cdot)$ for every layer simultaneously would lead to a scaling of GPU memory overhead.
+Therefore, we propose \textit{asynchronous periodic localization} coupled with \textit{rewarmings of learning rate} techniques.
+Consider a model $f$ with $L$ decoder layers $\{D_l\}_{l=0}^{L-1}$, where each decoder $D_l$ contains $K$ linear layers $\{W_{l,k}\}_{k=1}^K$, with corresponding core subnets $\{S_{l,k}\}_{k=1}^K$.
+The training timeline is chopped into time slots of length $T$, such that for time slots $[iT,(i+1)T), i=1,2,\ldots$, we: \looseness-1 \begin{enumerate} \item Calculate $\overline{I}(\cdot),\overline{U}(\cdot)$ for layer $D_l$ in time slots $[(kL+l-1)T, (kL+l)T), k\in \mathbb{N}$. \item Sequentially reselect $S_l$ by $s(\cdot)$ before step $t = (kL+l)T$, the end of time slots. \end{enumerate} Consequently, every core subnet is refreshed exactly once every $\overline{T} = LT$ steps, and, at any moment, only one layer is (i) accumulating importance statistics and (ii) rewarming learning rate.
+This greatly reduces the extra GPU memory footprint for importance score calculation.

+The rewarming mechanism resets the learning rate to a short warm-up schedule to enhance training stability.
+Formally, the learning rate at step $t$ is: \looseness-1

-The condition $C$ is $t \in [(kL+l)T, (kL+l+1)T) \text{ and } t>T_{w}\ $, where $T_w$ is the warmup duration.
-Figure~\ref{fig:schedule} illustrates the timelines of importance calculation and the learning rate rewarming across layers, with re-localization sandwiched between them.
+The condition $Cond$ is $t \in [(kL+l)T, (kL+l+1)T) \text{ and } t>T_{w}\ $, where $T_w$ is the warmup duration.
+This means that rewarmings are triggered only after the initial warmup phase is finished.
+Figure~\ref{fig:schedule} illustrates the timelines of importance calculation and the rewarming procedure across multiple layers.
+Importance scores are evaluated, immediately followed by learning rate rewarming, with re-localization sandwiched between them.